-- Setting standards for health and social care services Developing person-centred standards and guidance, based on evidence and best international practice, for health and social care services in Ireland. - Regulating health and social services Registering and inspecting residential services for older people and people with a disability, and children's special care units. - Monitoring services Monitoring the safety and quality of health services and children's social services, and investigating as necessary serious concerns about the health and welfare of people who use these services. - Health technology assessment Evaluating the clinical- and cost-effectiveness of health programmes, policies, medicines, medical equipment, diagnostic and surgical techniques, health promotion and protection activities, and providing advice to enable the best use of resources and the best outcome for people who use our health service. - Health information Advising on the efficient and secure collection and sharing of health information, setting standards, evaluating information resources and publishing information on the delivery and performance of Ireland's health and social care services - National Care Experience Programme Carrying out national service user experience surveys across a range of health services, in conjunction with the Department of Health and the HSE.
+- Setting standards for health and social care services Developing person-centred standards and guidance, based on evidence and international best practice, for health and social care services in Ireland. - Regulating social care services The Office of the Chief Inspector within HIQA is responsible for registering and inspecting residential services for older people and people with a disability, and children's special care units. - Regulating health services Regulating medical exposure to ionising radiation. - Monitoring services Monitoring the safety and quality of health services and children's social services, and investigating as necessary serious concerns about the health and welfare of people who use these services. - Health technology assessment Evaluating the clinical and cost-effectiveness of health programmes, policies, medicines, medical equipment, diagnostic and surgical techniques, health promotion and protection activities, and providing advice to enable the best use of resources and the best outcomes for people who use our health service. - Health information Advising on the efficient and secure collection and sharing of health information, setting standards, evaluating information resources and publishing information on the delivery and performance of Ireland's health and social care services. - National Care Experience Programme Carrying out national service-user experience surveys across a range of health services, in conjunction with the Department of Health and the HSE.

-HIQA's mission and values
+HIQA's mission, vision and values